 By Iman Sadri

 Shiva Negar is a name that has shared the marquee with the likes of Golden Globe winner Michael Keaton.
-She has played the lead in Kelly Clarkson’s music video that went #1 on the charts and on MTV.
+She has played the lead in Kelly Clarkson’s music video that went #1 on the charts.
 She has been a model appearing in a plethora of print ads and commercials.
 She is a musician and multi-instrumentalist.
-She is also college educated having obtained a Bachelor’s and a Post Grad degree.
-Shiva Negar struck it big in Hollywood when she was cast in the A-List feature film American Assassin co-starring Keaton, Taylor Kitsch, Dylan O’Brien and fellow Persian thespian Navid Negahban.
+And she is college educated with a Bachelor’s and a Post Grad degree.
+Shiva Negar has catapulted herself to A-List status, striking it big in Hollywood.
+She was cast in the A-List feature film American Assassin co-starring Keaton, Taylor Kitsch, Dylan O’Brien and fellow Persian thespian Navid Negahban.
 Negar has already built a formidable filmography since her first acting job in 2011.
 She is currently starring in the Prime Time hit Blood and Treasure on CBS, which recently got picked up for a second season.
 A native of Canada, by way of Turkey and Iran, Shiva came to the U.S. to make it.
 And make it she did.
 Shiva mentions a life defining moment being when she flew her Mom out on location to London for her American Assassin shoot.

 Born in Tehran, Shiva overcame many obstacles on her way to stardom.
 She worked in a toy store when she was only eight years old.
-She worked full time while attending college full time, obtaining a Bachelor’s in Psychology from York University.
+She worked 40 hours a week while attending college full time, obtaining a B.S. in Psychology from York University.
 She had a prestigious corporate job at a Canadian Real Estate firm which she left to pursue her dream of becoming an actress.
-She also earned a Post-Grad (Master’s Degree) in Event Planning and Public Relations from Centennial University, which she called her backup plan.
-A backup plan which ended up not being needed since Shiva has been a working actress since college.
+She also earned a Post-Grad (Master’s Degree) in Event Planning and Public Relations from Centennial, which she called her backup plan – It ended up not being needed – much to the chagrin of Shiva who has been a working actress since college.
 She obtained her ACTRA card (Equivalent to SAG-Aftra in Canada) and was signed by Characters (the most prestigious talent agency in Canada).
-After starting her career modeling, she was only initially offered the parts of the pretty female sidekick.
-After producers noticed her acting prowess Shiva started getting more serious roles, and has never looked back.
+After starting her career modeling, she was mostly offered the parts of the pretty female sidekick, initally.
+After producers noticed her acting prowess she started getting more serious roles, and has never looked back.
 To catch up with this prolific Persian we met up for a Q+A with Shiva Negar over dinner at The BLVD at the Four Seasons in Beverly Hills.

 Iman Sadri : Thank you for meeting up with The Persian Observer.
 Can you please describe your early life and upbringing.